 Further expansion in Central Europe, where its Rhodos product in particular is very strong, will be compounded by a similar strategic approach and physical presence in the UK over the coming months; once again meeting existing consumer demand, and proactively creating new demand, simultaneously.

-Inevitably, the aforementioned product variety made available by PJ Dave is a key differentiator in a competitive, fast changing, and fluctuating market.
+Inevitably, the aforementioned product variety made available by PJ Dave Group is a key differentiator in a competitive, fast changing, and fluctuating market.
 That being said, there are three additional market advantages that Thirumalai attributes to the Company’s long-term success, beyond just its portfolio.

 “Firstly, whatever varieties we choose to produce and then to distribute, they receive the right practice,” he explains.
 “What this means is addressing a rose’s most important aspect: its vase life.
 Usually when a customer receives the flower it will stay around for about seven-10 days.
 If you take our Rhodos though, it can achieve a three week vase life and most of our flowers last at least 14 days.